Beckhoff-CANADA-Community/MnCTS_HowTo_CX9240_Deployment-with-PLC-and-OPC-UA/README.md

-# Beckhoff MnCTS Setup Guide | CX9240 Linux ePC w/TwinCAT RT & OPC UA Server
+# Beckhoff MnCTS Setup Guide <br> CX9240 Linux ePC w/TwinCAT RT & OPC UA Server

-A MnCTS guide (pronounced *Mints*) is short for *Minimum number of Clicks To Success*.
-Is a refreshing user-interaction-optimised guide for getting from ground zero to an operational state as smoothly as possible.
+A MnCTS guide (pronounced "Mints") stands for Minimum number of Clicks to Success.
+It is designed to be a refreshing, user-interaction-optimised guide that takes you from ground zero to an operational state as smoothly and quickly as possible.

 Focus will always lean towards getting equipment up and running first, instead of the most complete implementation.\